 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Almogran in the UK
+Also Known as Almogran

 Take this medication by mouth with or without food as prescribed by your physician at the first sign of a migraine.
 The recommended dose of Axert in adults and adolescents age 12 to 17 years is 6.25 mg to 12.5 mg.

 As individuals may vary in their response to different doses of the Almotriptan drug, the dosage would be decided on an individual basis.